Koumbaya/Kopesh/Readme.md

 Still a WIP, should release final V2 once I have the case.

+Gerbers file for the V2 are in gerbers/kopeshv2.zip there is also a zip for the switchplate in FR4,
+I need to add the gerbers for the backplate.

 PCB should be ok on V2, just waiting for the order from JLCPCB TODO :
 - qmk : oled and leds